f5devcentral/f5-agility-labs-xc/docs/class4/intro.rst

 Introduction to the Lab
 =======================

-This Lab environment highlights some of the basic concepts of F5 XC Mesh.
+This Lab environment highlights some of the basic concepts of F5 Distributed Cloud (XC) Mesh.

 During the lab you will be emulating a customer that needs to extend an existing on-prem internal application to a Public Cloud environment.